isaacmodeyin/SURVEY-FORM/README.md

-GIT COMMANDS USED:

-git init

-git add .
+# Git Commands Used

+- `git init`
+  Initializes a new Git repository in the current directory.

+- `git add .`
+  Stages all changes in the current directory for the next commit.

-git commit -m "first commit"
+- `git commit -m "first commit"`
+  Commits the staged changes with a message "first commit."

-git branch -M main
+- `git branch -M main`
+  Renames the default branch to `main`.

-git remote add origin <YOUR-REMOTE-REPOSITORY-URL>
+- `git remote add origin <YOUR-REMOTE-REPOSITORY-URL>`
+  Adds a remote repository URL where your local changes will be pushed.

-git push -u origin main
+- `git push -u origin main`
+  Pushes the changes to the remote repository, setting `origin/main` as the default upstream branch.